fedeghe/xslt/README.md

 ## example

-You can run a basic example that can be found on the `example` folder executing:
+You can run a basic example (use _esc_ to go back from detail to list) that can be found on the `example` folder executing:
 ``` bash
 yarn && yarn start
 ```